julienherrero/awesome-list/README.md

 - [scavazzini/clevent](https://github.com/scavazzini/clevent) - Clevent is an Android application developed for a Research that uses NFC technology to create a prepaid system using NDEF tags
 - [sczerwinski/android-charts](https://github.com/sczerwinski/android-charts) - Charts for Android
 - [sczerwinski/android-room](https://github.com/sczerwinski/android-room) - Extensions for Jetpack Room
-- [sebaslogen/resaca](https://github.com/sebaslogen/resaca) - Android library to scope ViewModels to a Composable, surviving configuration changes and navigation
+- [sebaslogen/resaca](https://github.com/sebaslogen/resaca) - Compose Multiplatform library to scope ViewModels to a Composable, surviving configuration changes and navigation
 - [seljabali/java-time-fun](https://github.com/seljabali/java-time-fun) - java.time Kotlin extension functions library.
 - [sephiroth74/Material-BottomNavigation](https://github.com/sephiroth74/Material-BottomNavigation) - Bottom Navigation widget component inspired by the Google Material Design Guidelines at https://www.google.com/design/spec/components/bottom-navigation.html
 - [serbelga/Todometer-KMP](https://github.com/serbelga/Todometer-KMP) - A meter to-do list built with Compose UI Multiplatform, Wear Compose, SQLDelight, Koin Multiplatform, Glance, ...
 - [sergio-sastre/AndroidUiTestingUtils](https://github.com/sergio-sastre/AndroidUiTestingUtils) - A set of TestRules, ActivityScenarios and utils to facilitate UI and screenshot testing under given configurations: FontSizes, Locales...
+- [sergio11/fitflextv_android](https://github.com/sergio11/fitflextv_android) - FitFlexTV is a home workout app 🏋️‍♀️ offering personalized plans and progress tracking.
+It uses Firebase 🔥 for real-time data and secure authentication, with Clean Architecture and MVI pattern 🏛️, and Jetpack Compose for TV 📺 for a reusable UI.
 - [serpro69/kotlin-faker](https://github.com/serpro69/kotlin-faker) - Port of a popular ruby faker gem written in kotlin.
 Generate realistically looking fake data such as names, addresses, banking details, and many more, that can be used for testing and data anonymization purposes.
 - [side-codes/Android-Color-Picker](https://github.com/side-codes/Android-Color-Picker) - Color picker library for Android
 - [sidhuparas/TickingTimer](https://github.com/sidhuparas/TickingTimer) - Android Library to implement visual timer quickly, easily and effortlessly
 - [siper/Youamp](https://github.com/siper/Youamp) - Material You android player for subsonic music stream servers written with jetpack compose
 - [siralam/LoopingViewPager](https://github.com/siralam/LoopingViewPager) - A ViewPager and PagerAdapter combination that support auto scroll, infinite loop and page indicators.
+- [skrapeit/skrape.it](https://github.com/skrapeit/skrape.it) - A Kotlin-based testing/scraping/parsing library providing the ability to analyze and extract data from HTML (server & client-side rendered).
+It places particular emphasis on ease of use and a high level of readability by providing an intuitive DSL.
+It aims to be a testing lib, but can also be used to scrape websites in a convenient fashion.
 - [skydoves/AndroidBottomBar](https://github.com/skydoves/AndroidBottomBar) -  🍫 A lightweight bottom navigation view, fully customizable with an indicator and animations.
 - [skydoves/AndroidVeil](https://github.com/skydoves/AndroidVeil) -  :performing_arts: An easy and flexible way to implement loading skeletons and shimmering effects on layouts for Android.
 - [skydoves/Balloon](https://github.com/skydoves/Balloon) - :balloon: Modernized and sophisticated tooltips, fully customizable with an arrow and animations for Android.